 When other people gather for the purpose of watching TV together – say, in a sports bar – we see no reason to interrupt their pleasure.
 But TVs are often kept turned on without anyone consciously paying any attention to them, or sometimes without anyone wanting them on.
-TV-B-Gone® remotes work on TVs in those places too – laundromats, waiting rooms, shops, restaurants.
+TV-B-Gone® remotes work on TVs in those places too – laundromats, waiting rooms, shops, and restaurants.
 Turning off a TV may not even be noticed in many places, except by you, or a few others who welcome the pleasant, peaceful silence.
 We recommend seeking others’ approval if you think switching a TV off (or on) may bother them.

 What do you mean when you say that TV-B-Gone® is an environmental management device?

 The sounds and images from TV that constantly bombard us everywhere we go have a powerful effect on us.
 Through repetition, we remember the many messages about ourselves and our world that we receive from this potent medium.
-We may feel better if we have the ability to manage our environment, the impressions that we are exposed to, allowing us to more easily create our own messages and ideas.
+We may feel better if we have the ability to manage our environment, and the impressions that we are exposed to, allowing us to create our own messages and ideas.

 What about children?

 Here at TV-B-Gone®, we believe that children should be encouraged to watch TV as little as possible.
 TV-B-Gone® remote controls may be useful tools for kids to learn to turn off TVs in an enjoyable way.
 Of course, TV-B-Gone® remotes should not be used by children who might choke on small plastic items.

 Are TV-B-Gone® remote controls harmful to people or animals?